sci-comp/SceneBuilder/README.md

 ![scene_builder_dock](./Documentation/Image/scene_builder_dock.png)

-In order to set-up the scene builder dock, follow these steps,

-### Initialize your data folder

-1. Create an empty folder,

-	`res://Data/SceneBuilderCollections`

-This folder path is hard coded into the scene builder dock.

-2. Create a CollectionNames resource at the following location by first creating a new Resource, then by attaching the script: `scene_builder_collections.gd`,

-	`res://Data/SceneBuilderCollections/collection_names.tres`

-This resource path is hard coded into the scene builder dock.
+### Setting up the dock

+By default, our data directory is located here: `res://Data/SceneBuilderCollections/`.
+You may change this in the configuration file.

-3. Enter your desired collection names into the CollectionNames resource, then create empty folders with matching names.
+1. Enter your desired collection names into the CollectionNames resource.
+Empty folders with matching names will be created, if they do not already exist.

 ![scene_builder_collection_names_resource](./Documentation/Image/scene_builder_collection_names_resource.png)

-For example, if you would like a collection named "Furniture," then write "Furniture" in the CollectionNames resource.
-Next, create an empty folder "Furniture" at location,

-	`res://Data/SceneBuilderCollections/Furniture/`
+The dock is populated from SceneBuilderItem resources located in these folders.

 ![scene_builder_file_system](./Documentation/Image/scene_builder_file_system.png)

-Your data folder is now initialized.

 If you have a folder in `res://Data/SceneBuilderCollections/` that is not listed in the CollectionNames resource, then it will simply be ignored.
-Conversely, if a collection name is written in CollectionNames, then an error will occur if a matching folder is not found.
+Conversely, if a collection name is written in CollectionNames, then a harmless error will occur if a matching folder is not found.

-The scene builder dock only provides space for 12 collections, however, you can make additional folders.
-We can update which 12 collections are currently in use by swapping out names in the CollectionNames resource, then hitting the "Reload all items" button on the scene builder dock.
-The decision to have 12 collections was an arbitrary one, though it does fit nicely into the UI dock.
+The scene builder dock only provides space for 18 collections, however, you can make additional folders.
+We can update which 18 collections are currently in use by swapping out names in the CollectionNames resource, then hitting the "Reload all items" button on the scene builder dock.

-You can enable the plugin now to preview your collection names in the scene builder dock.
+We can enable the plugin now to preview collection names in the dock.
 Since our collection folders are empty, you will see a harmless error: `Directory exists, but contains no items: Furniture`.

-### Manually create one item

-Usually, we want to create SceneBuilderItem resources in bulk.
-However, for demonstration purposes, let us create our first item manually.

-Continuing with the furniture example,

-1. Create a `PackedScene` that we will use as an item to place.
-For this example, I will assume that you already have "Chair.glb," "Chair.tscn," or other relevant PackedScene somewhere in your project files.
-It doesn't matter where your chair scene is located in FileSystem.

-Remember, the root node of imported scenes must derive from Node3D.

-2. Create two sub folders "Item" and "Thumbnail" at locations,

-	`res://Data/SceneBuilderCollections/Furniture/Item/`
-	`res://Data/SceneBuilderCollections/Furniture/Thumbnail/`

-3. Create a new resource at the following location, then attach the script `scene_builder_item.gd` to it,

-	`res://Data/SceneBuilderCollections/Furniture/Item/Chair.tres`

-The SceneBuilderItem resource must have the same name as the corresponding PackedScene.

-4. Create an icon at the following location,

-	`res://Data/SceneBuilderCollections/Furniture/Thumbnail/Chair.png`

-The png file must have the same name as the corresponding PackedScene and must be placed in the Thumbnail folder.

-Icons are not resized, so they should be around 80x80 pixels in order to fit in the dock.
-A temporary icon is included at location `res://addons/SceneBuilder/icon_tmp.png` for demonstration.

-5. Fill out fields in the SceneBuilderItem resource (Chair.tres for this example),

-- Collection name would be "Furniture" in this example
-- The item name must be the same as the base of the path name, "Chair" in this example.
-- Scene path is the path to Chair.glb (or Chair.tscn)
-- Random vertical offset is often used with decals as a way to avoid z fighting.
-The default values work well for this purpose.
+### Scene Builder Items

 ![scene_builder_item](./Documentation/Image/scene_builder_item.png)

-Our chair item is now ready!

-#### How to break our items

-If we move our PackedScenes (ex, Chair.glb) files around, then the scene path property of the SceneBuilterItem resource will point to the wrong location.

-If we need to move a PackedScene in FileSystem, then we should manually update scene path field.

-If we need to move many PackedScenes around in FileSystem, then we should delete the SceneBuilderItem resources, then recreate them in bulk.

-Once a SceneBuilderItem resource is made, it must be edited by hand for any further changes.

-### Batch create items
+To create an item resource,

-1. Select paths in FileSystem that contain an imported scene with a root node that derives from type Node3D.
+1. Select one or more paths in FileSystem that contain an imported scene with a root node that derives from type Node3D.
-2. Run the "Create scene builder items" command by going to Project > Tools > Scene Builder > Create scene builder items, or by pressing the keyboard shortcut Alt + /
+2. Run the "Create scene builder items" command by going to Project > Tools > Scene Builder > Create scene builder items, or by pressing the keyboard shortcut `Alt + /`
 3. Fill out the fields in the popup window, then hit okay.

-![scene_builder_create_items](./Documentation/Image/scene_builder_create_items.png)

-4. When the command "Create scene builder items" is run, the `icon_studio` scene will be opened.
+4. After pressing okay, the `icon_studio` scene will be opened.
 Please close the scene when it's done without saving changes to icon_studio.tscn.
 However, if you would like to make changes to icon_studio.tscn, then that's a great way to customize your icons.
 5. In the scene builder dock, click the button "Reload all items"

+![scene_builder_create_items](./Documentation/Image/scene_builder_create_items.png)

 ### Update the scene builder dock